top of page

 This suggests our brains process sensory information and utilize "fast" emotion-based cognitive processes in advance of using "slow" and more logic-seeking cognitive processes.
 This has to do with human evolutionary biology, as unfolded over a half million years of human development.
 Our brains adapted to best survive our environment over this time.
 Until most recent human history, "thinking fast" was the only way to survive long enough to have children and pass on our genetic information. [i] This is the basis for “natural selection” as uncovered by Charles Darwin. [ii] The reference to fast and slow brain processes is attributed to Nobel prize-winning behavioral psychologist Daniel Kahneman. [iii] Dr. Kahneman is widely considered the founder of behavioral economics.

 Our "emotion-first" brain processing state is a necessary byproduct of human evolution.
+For survival and related decision-making, fast-brain processes provide helpful heuristics.
 It also creates in-the-moment decision challenges.
-Our fast brains are more likely to take mental shortcuts that create significant and predictable biases.
+For modern, more complex decisions, our fast brains are more likely to take mental shortcuts that create significant and predictable biases.
+Think of heuristics and cognitive biases as two sides of the same coin.
+For some decisions, the fast-brain is on the helpful for the decision side.
+For other decisions, the fast-brain falls on the biased decision side.
 Also, it has been shown that even when the opportunity is provided to think slower, we sometimes still rely upon initial "thinking fast" impressions.
 To dig deeper, please see the reference for the High Emotion & Low Language case provided in our notes.
 This model describes the "fast path" our confidence emotion will generally travel.
 Notice that the sensory information bypasses our slower and more logic-seeking left hemisphere. [iv]

 Confidence is an emotion.
 I call it the "decision emotion" because it provides the emotion-based signal as to whether or not we "feel" we made a good decision.
 Decision confidence is important.
 Confidence is an emotion-based signal that informs our decisions and motivates us to productively move forward after a decision is made.
 Next are two examples: